Distributionally Robust Stochastic Optimization with Wasserstein Distance: Notation and Preliminaries

-\end{definition} That is, the Wasserstein distance between $\mu,\nu$ is the minimum cost (in terms of $d^{p}$) of redistributing mass from $\nu$ to $\mu$, which is why it is also called the ``earth mover's distance'' in the computer science literature.
+That is, the Wasserstein distance between $\mu,\nu$ is the minimum cost (in terms of $d^{p}$) of redistributing mass from $\nu$ to $\mu$, which is why it is also called the ``earth mover's distance''.
 Wasserstein distance is a natural way of comparing two distributions when one is obtained from the other by \textsl{perturbations}.
-The minimum on the right side of~(\ref{eqn:def_wasserstein}) is attained, because $d$ is lower semicontinuous.
+The minimum on the right side of~(\ref{eqn:def_wasserstein}) is attained, because $d$ is non-negative, continuous and thus lower semi-continuous (Theorem~1.3 of \cite{villani2003topics}).
 The following example is a familiar special case of problem~(\ref{eqn:def_wasserstein}).